marc2332/docker-conda-flask/readme.md

 ## About
-This image runs a web server with [Flask](https://flask.palletsprojects.com/en/2.0.x/) Flask is installed with conda.
+This image runs a web server with [Flask](https://flask.palletsprojects.com/en/2.0.x/), which is installed with conda.

 - Host port: 80
 - Flask port: 5000